Catharius/DU-TRISCAN-TIMER/README.md

 # DU-TRISCAN-TIMER

-A quick and dirty timer of 15 min for territory scanners
+A quick and dirty timer for territory scanners

 You can adjust the duration in the lua parameters.